devCode21/FaceTrack-Attendance/Backend/readme.md

 # FaceAttendance Backend

-A simple and clean backend service for **automatic face attendance** from classroom videos or images.
-The backend processes media, recognizes students, and updates attendance for a selected course.
+A complete backend system for **automatic face attendance** from classroom videos and images.
+This README captures the **entire context of our project discussions**, including:

+* Full architecture and pipeline
+* Why each model was chosen
+* Benchmark-style reasoning (qualitative due to limited hardware)
+* Engineering trade-offs
+* Database structure
+* API design
+* Practical constraints

+This version reflects *everything we discussed* in simple, clear language.

 ---

 # 📌 Overview

-The system takes **videos or images** from the frontend, detects faces, matches them with stored embeddings, and marks attendance.
-No videos are stored.

-The pipeline is fast, practical, and works on low-compute devices.
+This backend receives classroom **videos or images**, processes them using a deep learning pipeline, identifies students through face embeddings, and updates attendance for a selected course.

+**Key Highlights:**

+* No videos stored → privacy & low cost
+* Works on low-compute machines
+* Frame skipping, model selection, and similarity scoring carefully optimized
+* Clean FastAPI backend + MongoDB

 ---